-- (1) This section applies if- - (a) an accredited person's accreditation document is not a smartcard accreditation document; and - (b) the chief executive issues, for the type of accreditation held by the accredited person, accreditation documents in the form of smartcard accreditation documents. - (2) The accredited person may apply to the chief executive to replace the person's accreditation document with a smartcard accreditation document. - (3) The application must be- - (a) made in the approved form; and - (b) accompanied by the prescribed fee. - (4) The chief executive may replace the accreditation document with a smartcard accreditation document for the unexpired period of the accreditation.
+- (1) This section applies if- - (a) an accredited person's accreditation document is not a smartcard accreditation document; and - (b) the chief executive issues, for the type of accreditation held by the accredited person, accreditation documents in the form of smartcard accreditation documents. - (2) The accredited person may apply to the chief executive to replace the person's accreditation document with a smartcard accreditation document.

+- (3) The application must be accompanied by the prescribed fee. - (4) Subject to section 147D(4) and (5), the chief executive may replace the accreditation document with a smartcard accreditation document for the unexpired period of the accreditation.